 Some kids never climb out of their cribs, but sometimes families need the crib for a new sibling.
 If this is the case, consider if you really need the crib right away.
 Using a bassinet for the new baby allows the big brother/sister to get used to having a baby around.
-Many older siblings regress after the birth of a sibling and it can be useful to keep the older one in a crib for just a little bit longer, then use the new bed as a reward for "helping" or as a token of increased status.
+Many older siblings regress

-The scariest part of putting your child into a bed is that your child now has access to his entire bedroom.
+The scariest part of putting your child into a bed is that your child now has access to his bedroom.
 So if your child is NOT yet climbing out of the crib, do not rush to transition him out.
 You first need to childproof the bedroom.
 Crawl on your hands and knees to see what you can reach.
+See our post on childproofing.
 For his safety, gate him into his room or keep the door closed.
 You may also need to gate the steps or gate a hallway to prevent him from wandering into more dangerous rooms, such as the kitchen, in the middle of the night.
 We know one family who found their child crawling around on the kitchen counters one morning.
 Know that open or closed bedroom doors likely do not impact potential fire safety.
 It is far more important make sure your smoke detectors work.

 If you have no reason to break down the crib and your child goes to sleep easily in it, there is no harm in keeping him in his crib.
 However, once a child is able to climb out, a child is able to fall out.
 So....time to get out.
 For many toddlers, the ability to throw a leg over the side of the crib occurs around two years of age or when the toddler reaches three feet tall.

-If your child is potty trained at this point, he will find it easier to get to the bathroom at night if he is in a bed rather than a crib.
+If your child is potty trained at this point, he will have easier access to the bathroom at night if he is in a bed rather than a crib, so that is another reason to move to a bed.
 On the other hand, many kids who are fully potty trained during the day continue to wet the bed for years, so don't wait for dry overnight diapers to put your child into a bed.
-Just protect the bed mattress with a waterproof liner until your child masters night time dryness.
+Just protect the bed mattress with a water-proof liner until your child masters night time dryness.

 How to start the transition?
 You can talk up sleeping in a big boy/big girl bed "just like Mommy and Daddy."
 Let your toddler pick out sheets or buy him ones you know he will love.
 For example, choose sheets in a favorite color, or with favorite characters.
-Supply a pillow and blanket.
-But if he is used to a crib without bedding, expect the blanket or pillow to end up off the bed.
+Supply a pillow and blanket, but if he is used to a crib without bedding, expect the blanket or pillow to end up off the bed.
 You might want to continue warm pajamas until a blanket stays on.
 Sometimes kids want a small "kid's sized" blanket, but sometimes a larger blanket is more apt to stay on the bed.

 While kids are often excited by their new bed, remember that toddlers are creatures of habit.
 Their excitement might lead them to nap enthusiastically in the bed but then they may want their crib at night.
-Or they might fight their naps now- remember that many children give up napping between the ages of 2-5 years.
+Or they might fight their naps now-remember that many children give up napping between the ages of 2-5 years.
 If space allows, consider leaving the crib set up for the first week of sleeping in the new bed, then break down the crib once you have several successful naps and overnights in the bed.